It's time we discuss food as an ADDICTION (and tips on how I manage)

 Using food as a crutch when sad is probably the most relatable trigger.
 When I realized that my therapy of choice was a box of pizza, I knew I had to change.
 Because I have a lot of pride, it's hard for me to naturally just open up and tell people how I'm "feeling".
 So I started with writing, well, journaling.
 Writing for me became a source of release.

 But at some points, when I realized the sadness was coming, and I wanted to turn to my vices, I would swallow that pride and just call a friend... or my mom (who never turns down the opportunity to chat).
 It took a certain level of vulnerability, but it helped.
 Whenever I feel like I don't have anyone to turn to, I remember I do.
 Friends will call me for help all the time and I give my support without question or thought- I knew they would do the same.
 And they did.

 Trigger 4: Reward

 This one was fairly easy to conquer once I was able to address it.
 Everyone with a food addiction has that feeling where they want to reward themselves with FOOD when they've done well.
 I just found other "prizes".
 At the time, I would treat myself to a new top, outfit, or a mani/pedi.
 Nowadays I reward myself with a massage, or a weekend getaway.
 I've focused on finding rewards that truly bring me joy and have no negative effects to my health.

 Whatever your triggers are, here are some tips that can help you:

-Tip 1: Get the poor food choices out of you house.
+Tip 1: Get the poor food choices out of your house.
 The majority of my audience are adults, and we are in control of what we purchase.
 Would you advise an alcoholic to have a liquor cabinet?
 Probably not.
 So do yourself a favour and get the food out of reach.
-Because no amount of self control will help if you have a trigger and have easy access to your vice.
+Because no amount of self-control will help if you have a trigger and then easy access to your vice.